Domaine Queylus

 Kelly Mason, Winemaker

 She then studied Winemaking at Brock University before working first at Tawse Winery and then at Le Clos Jordanne, always focused on Chardonnay and Pinot Noir.
+She also owns and farms the Mason Vineyard on the 20 Mile Bench, planted to Chardonnay, Pinot Noir, and Cabernet Franc.

 “When you get the harvest date just right and take a hands-off winemaking approach, cool climate Chardonnay will express the vineyard site beautifully.
-It allows Niagara to showcase different Chardonnay profiles based on our appellations – what is sometimes referred to as a boring varietal becomes complex and interesting as the terroir differs from one producer to the next.” - Kelly Mason
+It allows Niagara to showcase different Chardonnay profiles based on our appellations – what is sometimes referred to as boring varietal becomes complex and interesting as the terroir differs from one producer to the next.” - Kelly Mason

 Why We're Cool